 Access Pro Bono Law Clinics — Free legal help

 Carole James, MLA, Community Office — Free legal clinic — Call 250-412-7794

 Department of Justice Community-based Justice Programs — Alternatives to mainstream justice processes

 First Nations and Métis Outreach Program (The Law Centre) — Free legal help — Victoria

-Native Courtworkers and Counselling Association of BC— Culturally appropriate services to Aboriginal people involved in the criminal justice system — Call 604-985-5355 (Greater Vancouver) or 1-877-811-1190 (no charge outside Greater Vancouver)
+Native Courtworkers and Counselling Association of BC — Culturally appropriate services to Aboriginal people involved in the criminal justice system — Call 604-985-5355 Greater Vancouver) or 1-877-811-1190 (elsewhere in BC)